 Honda Odysseys consistently top the National Transportation Safety Board’s list for the safest cars in the country.
-As reliable as these vehicles is known to be, however, they are sometimes plagued with common yet repairable mechanical issues.
-You can keep your own Honda Odyssey on the road by knowing what these issues are and how you can get them repaired quickly.
+You can keep your own Honda Odyssey on the road by knowing what these issues are.
+Lastly, you can keep your car on the road by knowing how you can get them repaired quickly.

 Problems with the Exterior Lighting

 One of the most common issues reported with all years of the Honda Odyssey involves those with the van’s exterior lighting.
 In particular, many owners report that their vans’ corner and bumper lamps fail to illuminate correctly.
 When they are driving their vans, owners say the lamps do not provide sufficient lighting to see the road ahead of them.